146 Search Results for: fox 26 houston news today cheap airline tickets phone number 1-800-299-7264

 Published on

-…l about 1900, by which time it was pretty dark – okay, very dark.
+…okay, very dark.
 The good news is we have good lighting equipment.
 The bad news, good lights attract bugs.
 These are Nile bugs, mind you, so in addition to the millions of little moths you’d expect, we had bat size critters, from very big grasshoppers to fairly intimidating beetles.
 Our recording sessions were part Singing Wells and part BBC wildlife documentary.
-We reassured ourselves that at least…
+We reassured ourselves that at least the bugs that whacked into you were unlikely to…

 ATTA is following Singing Wells News